reduxframework/redux-framework/README.txt

 = 3.0.3 =
 * Fixed Issue #129: Spacing field giving an undefined.
 * Fixed Issue #131: Google Fonts stylesheet appending to body and also to the top of the header.
 Now properly placed both at the end of the head tag as to overload any theme stylesheets.
-* Fixed issue #132 (See #134, thanks @andreilupu): Could not have multiple Wordpress Editors (wp_editor) as the same ID was shared.
-Also fixed various styles to match Wordpress for this field.
+* Fixed issue #132 (See #134, thanks @andreilupu): Could not have multiple WordPress Editors (wp_editor) as the same ID was shared.
+Also fixed various styles to match WordPress for this field.
 * Fixed Issue #133: Issue when custom admin stylesheet was used, a JS error resulted.

 = 3.0.2 =